Yoast/wordpress-seo/readme.txt

 Release Date: July 22nd, 2015

 * Bugfixes:
 	* Makes sure authors and editors cannot submit advanced metadata on a post when the advanced tab in the metabox has been disabled for them.
+Thanks [Peter Allor](http://securityintelligence.com/author/peter-allor/) from IBM for finding and reporting this issue.
 	* Fixes a bug where upgrading to version 2.3 would occasionally cause WSOD's on both admin and frontend.
-We were unable to pinpoint the exact cause for this but we are quite confident it was caused by us using WP_Query too early, leading to different possible plugin/theme conflicts.
+We were unable to pinpoint the exact conflicting plugins and themes, but we are quite confident it was caused by us using, and others hooking into, WP_Query too early.

 = 2.3 =